KCS-LLC/Arcane-Ascension-Puzzle-Spires/Game_Design_Document.md

 *   **Scheduled and Procedural Events:** The calendar will be populated with various events:
     *   **Financial Obligations:** Tax deadlines and upkeep payments are now fixed dates on the calendar, allowing the player to plan for them.
-    *   **Holidays:** Each calendar will have procedurally generated holidays.
+    *   **Holidays:** Each calendar will have a procedurally generated holidays.
 These events can provide temporary global effects (e.g., bonuses to certain mana types, increased luck, unique merchant stock).
     *   **Scheduled Story Events:** Major world events, such as tournaments, political summits, or celestial alignments, can be scheduled on the calendar, giving the player long-term goals to prepare for.

 *   **Strategic Impact:** This system forces meaningful strategic choices.
 A player must constantly weigh the time cost of their actions against upcoming deadlines and opportunities.
 Spending a month training an heir might make them powerful, but it could also mean missing a lucrative holiday bonus or failing to gather enough resources before taxes are due.
 This directly ties the micro-level puzzle gameplay to the macro-level generational strategy.